iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Projection onto Hilbert Spaces.md

 ### **Projecting onto Cones**

 Cones are geometric objects that exists in vector spaces.
-See [Cone](../AMATH%20516%20Numerical%20Optimizations/Background/Cone.md), [Dual Cone](../AMATH%20516%20Numerical%20Optimizations/Background/Dual%20Cone.md), [Normal Cone](../AMATH%20516%20Numerical%20Optimizations/Background/Normal%20Cone.md) for more information.
+See [Introducing Cone](Introducing%20Cone.md), [Dual Cone](../AMATH%20516%20Numerical%20Optimizations/Background/Dual%20Cone.md), [Normal Cone](../AMATH%20516%20Numerical%20Optimizations/Background/Normal%20Cone.md) for more information.
 They are special enough that projections onto these sets were used in applications quite often.